Lygaen/mineserver/README.md

   - [LuaBridge3](https://github.com/kunitoki/LuaBridge3)

 ## Licensing
-This project uses [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) for licensing.
+This project uses [Apache Licence 2.0](https://choosealicense.com/licenses/apache-2.0/) for licensing.
 You can learn more information by clicking on the above link.